cdrn/cdrn.github.io/content/projects/permanent-underpod.md

     url: https://podcasts.apple.com/us/podcast/permanent-underpod/id6785056241
 ---

 A podcast I make with Jackson Cook and Tyler Wood, three tech (crypto? bitcoin?) veterans on a couch.
-Technical deep dives on the contentious protocols and events shaping AI and crypto: what's real, what's hype, and where it leaves the people building it.
-Honest opinions, plenty of debate.
+Technical deep dives on the contentious protocols and events shaping AI and crypto.

 The name is the thesis.
 It ends up being the conversational companion to a lot of what I write here.